spacevini8/hackapet/pets/MemoryBrain/README.md

 **MEMORY BRAIN**

-Press arrows in the sequence they flash, with the down, left and right keys.
+Press arrows in the sequence they flash, with the Down, Left and Right keys.
 Your pet brain will flash for each sequence you get right.
 See how long of a sequence of arrows you can memorize!